Poppy has been a fan of Smash for a long time and loves to attend tournaments in Tokyo.

 Though the game varies wildly in its stages, rules, and things like items while playing casually online, tournaments generally have their own rules.
 In a tournament, you will typically find the following:

 - Stock battle, not timed battles.
-3 stocks is the standard, but it can vary.
+Three stocks are the standard, but it can vary.